Wood: In ring-porous woods

-Diffuse-porous woods
+In diffuse-porous woods

 In the diffuse-porous woods, the demarcation between rings is not always so clear and in some cases is almost (if not entirely) invisible to the unaided eye.
 Conversely, when there is a clear demarcation there may not be a noticeable difference in structure within the growth ring.

 In diffuse-porous woods, as has been stated, the vessels or pores are even-sized, so that the water conducting capability is scattered throughout the ring instead of collected in the earlywood.
 The effect of rate of growth is, therefore, not the same as in the ring-porous woods, approaching more nearly the conditions in the conifers.
 In general, it may be stated that such woods of medium growth afford stronger material than when very rapidly or very slowly grown.
 In many uses of wood, total strength is not the main consideration.
 If ease of working is prized, wood should be chosen with regard to its uniformity of texture and straightness of grain, which will in most cases occur when there is little contrast between the latewood of one season's growth and the earlywood of the next.